 In a second query underneath the first one, search for all failed bookings:

-Click on the Settings tab to see what options are available to you.
-For example, you can change the chart type (line or area), the color palette used, the line width and the axes labels and scales.
+Click on the Chart tab to see what options are available to you.
+For example, you can change the chart type (line, pie, single value or honeycomb), the color palette used, the line width and the axes labels and scales.

-Back in the query tab, toggle off the success.count by clicking on the orange icon ().
+Back in the query tab, toggle off the success.count by clicking on the metric=success.count _sourceHost=100.126.237.166 on the bottom left corner.
 This will now only chart the fail.count metric.

 Lastly, click on the 3 grey dots in the top right corner to view the query info, refresh the query, or add this chart to a Dashboard.